-2021 update: The V&A Museum of Childhood London in Bethnal Green is currently closed for refurbishment and the reopening date has not yet been announced.
-Read the latest updates about how the V&A Museum of Childhood is being transformed into a new world-leading museum of design and creativity for children and young people on the V&A website.
+The new and improved Young V&A Museum London in Bethnal Green will be re-opening on 1 July 2023.
+Read the latest updates about how the former Museum of Childhood has been transformed into a new world-leading museum of design and creativity for children on the Young V&A website.

-The V&A Museum of Childhood London, which is part of the Victoria & Albert Museum, houses a collection of childhood-related objects.
+The Young V&A Museum London, which is part of the Victoria & Albert Museum, houses a collection of childhood-related objects.
 Toys, dolls’ houses, costumes, puzzles, games and nursery furniture are displayed across two floors, offering a fascinating look into how childhood items have changed and evolved through the centuries.

-The V&A Museum of Childhood has a collection of 100 dolls’ houses, some of which date back to the 1600s!
+The Young V&A Museum London has a collection of 100 dolls’ houses, some of which date back to the 1600s!
 You’ll also find a collection of toys and puppets from around the world, and displays showing the nursery equipment, toys and clothing from the Victorian era to modern times.

 The displays in the Creativity Gallery on the mezzanine floor are categorised into Make it Happen, Explore, Be Inspired and Imagine.